 To better understand the etiology of rare cancers that form in the biliary tract (bile duct, gallbladder, ampulla of Vater), DCEG researchers are conducting studies to examine the molecular and epidemiologic characteristics of cancer at different sites in the biliary tract and identify potential molecular subtypes.
 Tumor and other biologic samples are compiled from various efforts in China and Chile where incidence of these cancers is higher than in the United States.

-As more samples and accompanying exposure information are collected, investigators are able to study increasingly rare cancer subtypes.
-DCEG scientists study these tumors with cutting-edge DNA analysis techniques to determine the genetic characteristics of the somatic mutations that lead to the development of biliary tract cancers.
-A better understanding of the genetic and molecular differences across biliary tract cancers can lead to more precise diagnosis and effective treatment, as well as providing clues as to etiology.
+As more samples and accompanying exposure information are collected, investigators are able to study increasingly rare subtypes with cutting-edge techniques to determine the epidemiologic and molecular contributors to the development of biliary tract cancers.
+A better understanding of the molecular differences across these malignancies can lead to more precise diagnosis and effective treatment, as well as providing clues as to etiology.

 For more information, contact Jill Koshiol.